yh-sg/Fundamental/designPattern/SOLID/readme.md

 - If it looks like a duck, quacks like a duck.
 But if needs batteries - You prabably have the wrong abstraction.

 ISP:
+- A client should never be forced to implement an interface that it doesn’t use any of the methods.
 - Don't put too much into an interface; split into separate interfaces
 - YAGNI